10 Healthcare Dashboard Examples + Key Metrics to Track

 This dashboard gives your healthcare organization a complete picture of community health.
 It highlights chronic conditions, demographics, and areas needing immediate attention.

-Using this dashboard, your team can better understand your community and target health interventions exactly where they're needed, and these types of dashboards mainly use adaptive analytics to keep updated you in real-time.
+Using this dashboard, your team can better understand your community and target health interventions exactly where they're needed, and these types of dashboards mainly use adaptive analytics to keep you updated in real-time.

 What It Tracks: